2140 Sanctions List

 Please address the listing requests to:

-- The Chair of the Committee, Her Excellency Ms. Inga Rhonda King (Saint Vincent and the Grenadines) through the Permanent Mission of Saint Vincent and the Grenadines to the United Nations
+- The Chair of the Committee, His Excellency Mr. Ferit Hoxha (Albania) through the Permanent Mission of the Republic of Albania to the United Nations

 With copy to: